-After the caffeine rush I’m ready for new adventures in Djemaa el Fna, the large square where everything happens.
+After the caffeine fix I’m ready for Djemaa el Fna, the large square where anything can happen.
 Originally a place where they placed chopped-off heads to scare the crowds, today it’s the main square of Marrakesh occupied by snake charmers, food stalls and all sorts of strange people from dusk till dawn.

-I sat down at one of the balconies overlooking the square, having yet another Tajine, the ubiquitous Moroccan stew in a clay pot.
-But the best part is simply looking down at the spectacle.
-Dining on some sort of mystery meat under the stars while listening to the cacophony of sounds emanating from the square below.
+I sit down at one of the balconies overlooking the square, having yet another Tajine, the ubiquitous Moroccan stew in a clay pot.
+Dining on some sort of mystery meat under the stars while listening to the assault of sounds emanating from the square below.
+Puffs of smoke drifts from the busy barbecue vendors.
 The tall minaret of the Koutoubia Mosque can be seen over the rooftops, chanting the voices of prayer across the open field.
-A magical evening.
+Even from a distance the chaos is so overwhelming that it feels choreographed.

 14 comments